WildFeedback: Aligning LLMs With In-situ User Interactions And Feedback: Related Work

 \section{Related Work}

 \paragraph{Feedback Learning for LLMs.} Incorporating human feedback has been shown to be an effective strategy to align LLMs with human preferences \citep{ouyang2022traininglanguagemodelsfollow, bai2022traininghelpfulharmlessassistant, dubey2024llama3herdmodels}.
 However, relying human annotators to provide human feedback is inefficient and resource-intensive, which makes it hard to scale up.
 Additionally, human preferences are highly subjective.
-Preferences of a small set of human annotators could misalign with those of the entire population.
-Accordingly, some researchers aim to supervise AI models by model themselves \citep{bai2022constitutionalaiharmlessnessai, lee2023rlaifscalingreinforcementlearning, madaan2023selfrefineiterativerefinementselffeedback, burns2023weaktostronggeneralizationelicitingstrong, li-etal-2023-coannotating}.
-For instance, \cite{bai2022constitutionalaiharmlessnessai} introduced constitutional AI, in which they prompt LLMs to self-refine their own generations given a set of human-defined constitutions.
-However, relying on model' own feedback can create a feedback loop where the model's outputs increasingly reflect its own biases rather than diverse and authentic human perspectives.
-Recently, researchers have begun exploring the mining of user preferences from natural human-LLM interactions \citep{shi2022lifegiveslemonsmake, lin2024interpretableusersatisfactionestimation, donyehiya2024learningnaturallyoccurringfeedback}.
-These approaches aim to capture authentic, real-time user feedback, which provides a more dynamic and accurate reflection of user preferences.
+A small set of annotators may not represent broader preferences.
+Accordingly, some researchers aim to supervise AI models by model themselves \citep{bai2022constitutionalaiharmlessnessai, lee2023rlaifscalingreinforcementlearning, madaan2023selfrefineiterativerefinementselffeedback, burns2023weaktostronggeneralizationelicitingstrong, li-etal-2023-coannotating, shi2026experientialreinforcementlearning}.
+For instance, \citet{bai2022constitutionalaiharmlessnessai} introduced constitutional AI, in which they prompt LLMs to self-refine their own generations given a set of human-defined constitutions.
+However, relying on model's own feedback can create a feedback loop where the model's outputs increasingly reflect its own biases rather than diverse and authentic human perspectives.
+Recently, researchers have begun exploring the mining of user preferences from natural human-LLM interactions \citep{shi2022lifegiveslemonsmake, lin2024interpretableusersatisfactionestimation, donyehiya2024learningnaturallyoccurringfeedback, buening2026aligninglanguagemodelsuser}.
+These approaches capture real-time user feedback for more accurate preference alignment.
 Our work builds on this trend by leveraging in-situ user interactions to create preference datasets that better align with actual human values, addressing the limitations of both synthetic and human-annotated preference datasets.